SenselessCoding/PDO/README.md

                     </td>";
 ```

-Similiar to the query we build our delete statement:
+Similiar to the query, we build our delete statement:

 ```php
 <?php